Tony Mamaluke: Extreme Championship Wrestling (2000–2001)

-Independent circuit (2001-2018)
+Independent circuit (2001–2018)

 After ECW folded, Mamaluke worked for NWA Wildside, Total Nonstop Action Wrestling, and World Wrestling All-Stars.
 He then joined Ring of Honor, where he feuded with his former-partner Little Guido and also where he tag-teamed with R. J. Brewer as "The Purists."
 In late 2003, Mamaluke relocated to Los Angeles to train in martial arts at the New Japan Pro-Wrestling Inoki Dojo.
 He eventually returned to pro wrestling in 2005, winning the ROH World Tag Team Championship with Sal Rinauro in his first match back in Ring of Honor.
 The duo held the belts from October 1, 2005 to December 17, when they lost them at Final Battle 2005.
 On February 24, 2018 Tony Mamaluke returned for one final match at The Dynasty event in Amsterdam, New York just minutes away from where he graduated.
 Mamaluke teamed with Little Guido one last time to take on The Dynasty tag team champions The Conspiracy Horseman Bin Hamin and Stevie Richards.
 Mamaluke and Little Guido were defeated by the Conspiracy Horsemen in Mamaluke's final professional wrestling match.

 Mamaluke retired from professional wrestling on February 24, 2018.

-World Wrestling Entertainment (2005, 2006-2007)
+World Wrestling Entertainment (2005, 2006–2007, 2024)

 During 2005, WWE held a reunion ECW show entitled One Night Stand, Little Guido and Mamaluke appeared with other original Full Blooded Italians at the pay-per-view.
 In April 2006, WWE decided to revive ECW as a new brand, and Mamaluke was among several ECW alumni that signed contracts with WWE to participate as full-time competitors for the new ECW.
 Mamaluke debuted on June 7, 2006 at WWE vs. ECW: Head to Head, participating in the battle royal between ECW and a contingent of Raw/SmackDown! superstars.

 Mamaluke made his pay-per-view debut at One Night Stand 2006, reviving his role as a member of the Full Blooded Italians with Little Guido; the duo was accompanied by Big Guido.
 The duo faced Yoshihiro Tajiri and Super Crazy in tag team action, picking up the victory.
 From there, he continued to team with Guido and was accompanied by Trinity.
 He only appeared sporadically on ECW on Sci-Fi in losing attempts in both singles and tag team action against the likes of Sabu, The Hardys, Mike Knox, and Test.
 The Full Blooded Italians appeared on pay-per-view once again on December 3, 2006 at December to Dismember in a losing effort to Sylvester Terkay and Elijah Burke.

 On January 18, 2007, Mamaluke was released from his WWE contract with several other wrestlers.

+At NXT 2300 on November 6, 2024, Spencer, as Tony Mamaluke, returned to WWE alongside Maritato, as Nunzio, who challenged Tony D'Angelo for the NXT North American Championship, where Nunzio lost the match.